Svats2601/SahilVats/README.md

 ## 👋 About Me

-I'm a **Senior Data Analyst at NielsenIQ**, New Delhi — helping business teams replace gut-feel decisions with data-backed ones.
+I'm a **Senior Data Analyst at NielsenIQ**, Gurugram — helping business teams replace gut-feel decisions with data-backed ones.
 My focus is on **automation, dashboard design, and making insights accessible** to non-technical stakeholders.

 - 🏢 **4+ years** in data analytics, currently at NielsenIQ
 - 📊 Regularly work with datasets of **1M+ rows**